 In some anime series, the weapon designs are where all the cool stuff happens.
-You’ll be asking “How does that work?” and “Where did that come from?” and so much more.
+And when it's done well, you're always asking "How does that work?" and "Where did that come from?" and much more.

-Some weapons may seem ridiculously large for a given character while other weapons are simply too powerful to handle.
-Some may look harmless yet prove extremely deadly in action.
+Some weapons may seem ridiculously large for a given character, other weapons may be too powerful for anyone to handle, and still others may look harmless yet prove extremely deadly in action.

-Here are some of the coolest anime weapons we’ve ever seen and why they’re so awesome!
+Here are our picks for the coolest anime weapons we've ever seen and why they're so awesome!

 God Arcs in God Eater are weapons made from the cells of Aragami—the violent god-like enemies of mankind who almost wiped out the entire human race.
 God Arcs are living weapons that can only be wielded by people compatible with them.